 If no party is domiciled in Switzerland, the parties may exclude (fully or partially) any challenge or revision proceedings (Article 192 of the PILA).
 As is the case with the arbitration agreement, such exclusion must be evidenced by text (so-called text form, Article 178.1 of the PILA) (see 3.1 Enforceability).
 However, the parties may not exclude a revision on the ground of criminal behaviour that affected the award (Article 192.1 of the PILA) (see 11.1 Grounds for Appeal).

 If the parties wish to expand the scope of review of a higher instance, they have the possibility to agree on an appeal mechanism before a second arbitral tribunal, but the Swiss Federal Tribunal will review challenges only as defined in Article 190.2 of the PILA.

 The Swiss Federal Tribunal does not review the merits of the case, unless it is indispensable in order to review issues of (i) arbitral jurisdiction or (ii) substantive public policy.

 Switzerland has signed and ratified the New York Convention (without reservations; see also 3.1 Enforceability).

 Enforcement of an arbitral award does not require a separate recognition procedure in Switzerland.
 Rather, the competent court will examine as a preliminary question within the specific enforcement procedure whether the requirements of the New York Convention are fulfilled.

-The applicable state court jurisdiction and the details of the enforcement procedure are provided for in Articles 335 et seq CPC and the Swiss Debt Enforcement and Insolvency Act.
+The applicable state court jurisdiction and the details of the enforcement procedure are provided for in Articles 335 et seq of the CPC and the Swiss Debt Enforcement and Insolvency Act.